Aggregating in Pandas

 Hans 66.67%

-What follows now is a list of all the built-in aggregates that I could find in Pandas.
+Here is a list of all the built-in aggregates that I was able to find in Pandas.

 These are the aggregates that work with all data types.
 To save some space we limit ourselves to the Fruit column.